osuushi/DelayedOp/README.md

 # What is this for?

-When working with asynchronous functions (like AJAX), it is often the case that you want to make several asynchronous calls at once, and then have some callback execute once **all** of those asynchronous operations have finished.
+When working with asynchronous functions (e.g. AJAX), it is often the case that you want to make several asynchronous calls at once, and then have some callback execute once **all** of those asynchronous operations have finished.